 When it comes to creating a new website, many people believe they have it all figured out.
 Five pages is all you need and you are up and running, right?
 Not really because there isn’t a “one size fits all” approach to web design.
 This is where the need for website brain storming comes in.

 When I am about to create a new site, I sit down for a little brain storming, and ask myself these key questions.

 What are the main pages needed for this website?

 This could very well be the standard – Home, About Me, Blog, Contact and Services, but what if there are services and coaching available?
 Should they be on separate pages?
 Together?
 And what about the newsletter sign up?
-Sure it will most like be some where on the front page, but maybe it need it’s own page too for social media sharing.
+Sure it will most likely be some where on the front page, but maybe it needs it’s own page too for social media sharing.
 And what if you are offer a freebie right away?
 Won’t you need a lead page to entice people to opt in for your freebie?

 What is the purpose for each page?

 Every page on your website should have a purpose, only one purpose, that drives business to you.
 If you aren’t super clear on the purpose of your pages, your potential clients won’t be clear either.
 Taking a little time determining the purpose for each page, can help you best determine if additional pages will be needed.

 For example, your home page is giving your website visitors a small taste of who you are what you do and how you can make their corner of the world a better place.
 The key word here is “small taste.”
 Each of the additional pages within your website is where you are going to go deeper in sharing more about you.
 Trying to share your story of “why” along with your service offerings will only create clutter making it harder for your website visitors to find what they are looking for.
 So keep the focus of each page laser clear.

 Nothing will drive people away from your website quicker than a page packed from corner to corner with information.
 We love clear concise messages, and we love simplicity.
 So while you want to focus on the main purpose of the page, there may also be supporting information needed, and it may just need to be on another page.